-The Company has rights to a second royalty interest on global net sales of ONPATTRO originating from a settlement agreement and subsequent license agreement with Acuitas.
-This royalty entitlement from Acuitas has been retained by us and was not part of the royalty entitlement sale to OMERS.
+The Company also has rights to a second, lower royalty interest on global net sales of ONPATTRO originating from a settlement agreement and subsequent license agreement with Acuitas.
+This royalty entitlement from Acuitas has been retained by the Company and was not part of the royalty entitlement sale to OMERS.